xornand/PowerBI-visuals-docs/Readme.md

 ##Developing Visuals

-The easiest way to create Power BI visuals is by using the PowerBI Custom Visuals CLI tools which can be easily to installed via NPM.
+The easiest way to create Power BI visuals is by using the Power BI  Visuals CLI tools which can be easily to installed via NPM.

 [Getting started instructions](tools/README.md)